w3c/guide/process/charter.md

 *Timing:* this takes a week at most.

-#### 3.5.2.
-Organizing the W3C Decision, Call for Participation
+#### 5.5.2 Organizing the W3C Decision, Call for Participation

-The charter shepherd sends a draft announcement (combining W3C Decision and Call for Participation) to the W3C Communications Team ([w3t-comm@w3.org](mailto:w3t-comm@w3.org)) (using the [template](https://www.w3.org/new-doc-from-template?location=%2FTeam%2FTemplates&template=%2Fafs%2Fw3.org%2Fpub%2FWWW%2FTeam%2FTemplates%2Fcfp.html&submit=Continue...) as a starting point, or [sample announcement](https://www.w3.org/Search/Mail/Member/search?keywords=&hdr-1-name=subject&hdr-1-query=call%20for%20participation&index-grp=Member__FULL%20Public__FULL&index-type=t&type-index=w3c-ac-members)).
+The Chartering Facilitator sends a draft announcement (combining W3C Decision and Call for Participation) to the W3C Communications Team ([w3t-comm@w3.org](mailto:w3t-comm@w3.org)) (using the [template](https://www.w3.org/new-doc-from-template?location=%2FTeam%2FTemplates&template=%2Fafs%2Fw3.org%2Fpub%2FWWW%2FTeam%2FTemplates%2Fcfp.html&submit=Continue...) as a starting point, or [sample announcement](https://www.w3.org/Search/Mail/Member/search?keywords=&hdr-1-name=subject&hdr-1-query=call%20for%20participation&index-grp=Member__FULL%20Public__FULL&index-type=t&type-index=w3c-ac-members)).
 The announcement must indicate:

 - Whether the group is approved and its charter end date.
 - The URI of the final charter.